lindvoo/PulseCor/README.md

 2) With the "<" and ">" arrows you can click though the trials

 3) With "Accept" and "Reject" you can accept or reject a trail.
+If you reject a trial the data will be plotted in gray.

 4) "Save" it will output a file with 1 and 0 corresponding with your Accept and Reject decision